akanchha-rani/BMI-generator/README.md

 The **BMI Generator** is a simple yet effective web application that calculates the **Body Mass Index (BMI)** of a user based on their height and weight.
 It instantly displays the BMI value along with the corresponding health category.

 This project is ideal for beginners learning **JavaScript DOM manipulation**, **form handling**, and **basic health-based calculations** using web technologies.

+## 🔍 Project Overview

+Body Mass Index (BMI) is a widely used metric to determine whether a person has a healthy body weight for their height.
+This web app automates the BMI calculation process and helps users understand their health category within seconds.